Mississippi | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

 Mississippi is the site of your next locum tenens opportunity!
-Our client is looking for a dentist to begin coverage in early June.
-Hours include 8a – 6p shifts from Mondays – Thursdays as well as 8a – 1p shifts on Fridays.
-The selected locum will be handling all aspects...
+Our client is looking for a nephrologist to begin coverage immediately.
+Hours include 8 hour shifts.
+The selected locum will be handling rounds, diabetes, kidney cases, and more.
+There is a chance for an extension with this opportunity.
+This facility...
 View This Job

 MISSISSIPPI: A BRIEF HISTORY